AincradOT/platform/docs/architecture/github.md

 This section describes how we manage the GitHub organisation as part of the platform.

+The GitHub organization is **terraform-managed** but designed to tolerate drift.
+Terraform bootstraps the organization structure (teams, repositories, branch protections), but manual changes via GitHub UI are not automatically reverted.
+This allows operational flexibility while maintaining infrastructure as code for reproducibility.

 ## Scope

 The GitHub platform [Terraform](https://www.terraform.io/docs) root lives under `github/` in the `platform` repository.
 It manages: